BirdLifeInternational/track2kba/README.md

 Lascelles et al. 2016 for details).
 The orange dot is the colony location and the black line is the coastline.

+Note: it is possible to set the threshold of importance at the population level yourself, using the `thresh` argument.
+Just be aware that this is a crucial threshold parameter that will need justifying if you are to eventually recommend a site for formal acknowledgement as an important site for conservation.

-Then, we can combine all the polygons within the ‘potentialSite’ area, and using the maximum number of individuals present in that area we can assess whether it merits identification as a Key Biodiversity Area according to the KBA standard.
+Then, we can combine all the polygons within the ‘potentialSite’ area, and use, for example, the maximum number of individuals present in that area to assess whether it may merits identification as a Key Biodiversity Area according to the KBA standard.

 ``` r
 potSite <- Site %>% dplyr::filter(.data$potentialSite==TRUE) %>%